johncarlomaula/john-carlo.github.io/project5_telco.md

 ### Model Results

 The results of the model performance are summarized in the table below.
+It's also visualized in Figure 6 in the appendix.

 | Metric | Optimal Cutoff | Bootstrapped Model |
 | --- |  :---------: | :---------: |